 This model is the best of the best, and unfortunately, that comes at a steep price.
 You would be better served by either of the Best Buy award winners, the Kenmore or the Westinghouse if you are shopping on a budget.

 The Panasonic NN-SD745S excels at heating up food like any good microwave should.
-It is the best model for most people and does particularly well at evenly heating plates of leftovers of Hot Pockets.
+It does particularly well at evenly heating plates of leftovers of Hot Pockets.
 It's easy to use, with the most effective popcorn preset that we saw out of the bunch and did a perfect job at defrosting a frozen muffin.
 However, it fell a little short on heating up a frozen burrito and it a little on the pricey side.